 What are the Risks of Radiofrequency Treatment?

-While radiofrequency is widely considered to be safe and an effective skin tightening treatment .
-Some patients may still experience adverse reactions or unwanted side-effects, such as second-degree burns, headaches, scarring, swelling, and facial fat loss.
+While radiofrequency is widely considered to be a safe and effective skin-tightening treatment , some patients may still experience adverse reactions or unwanted side effects.
+These include second-degree burns, headaches, scarring, swelling, and facial fat loss.
 Although these adverse reactions are uncommon .

 Facial Fat Loss After Radiofrequency